 Her prerequisites for cognitive dissonance included:

 The consequences of cognitive dissonance are:

-· social suicide replaces reason, (as when the Trojan Horse was dragged into the city and everyone celebrated the imaginary victory without posting a platoon of guards around it; and Congress attends to its fossil fuel campaign contributors instead of global warning);
+· social suicide replaces reason, (as when the Trojan Horse was dragged into the city and everyone celebrated the imaginary victory without posting a platoon of guards around it; and Congress attends to its campaign contributors instead of global warning or gun ownership);

 · social instruments abandon their appointed tasks and turn into institutions, (the Renaissance Papacy pursued wealth and power instead of religious reform, Congress pursues its campaign finances instead of the public good); and